marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

 To test the code, you can change the value of the follwing variables defined at the start of the `stairs.c` file:

--`tNum`: the maximum number of customers/threads in the system to test -`maxStairs`: how many customers can be on the stairs at the same time -`maxBatch`: how many customers of the same direction can be on a batch
+- `tNum`: the maximum number of customers/threads in the system to test
+- `maxStairs`: how many customers can be on the stairs at the same time
+- `maxBatch`: how many customers of the same direction can be on a batch

 ## Contributions